NonsoTheTechGuy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 3. If the path be beautiful, let us not ask where it leads

-Create a script that counts the number of directories in the PATH.
+Create a script that counts the number of directories in the `PATH`.

 ```
 julien@ubuntu:/tmp/0x03$ echo $PATH